 - In a medium mixing bowl, beat together the cream cheese, Greek yogurt, lemon juice, hot sauce, Worchestershire sauce, garlic powder, and salt.
 With a spatula, fold in the crab meat, jalapeno, half of the green onions, and 1/4 cup of the cheddar cheese until evenly combined.

 - Transfer the dip to the prepared casserole dish and spread in an even layer.
 Bake until hot and bubbly, about 30 minutes.
 Sprinkle the remaining cheese and green onions over the top, then return to the oven and bake until the cheese is melted, about 5-10 additional minutes.
 Serve hot with potato chips for dipping.

-- This dip also tastes good at room temperature.
+- TO REHEAT: Reheat dip in a baking dish in the oven at 350 degrees F or in the microwave.
+This dip also tastes good at room temperature.
 For a tailgate, try covering it in foil, then reheating it on the grill (be sure to use a grill-safe dish!)

 Join today and start saving your favorite recipes